 As of 2011, approximately 32,000 people actively attended Orthodox churches in the entire state of Texas.

-As of 2011, the dental centers of Harris Health System take patients of ages 16 and up, with patients under that age referred to the City of Houston's dental clinics.
+As of 2011, the dental centers of Harris Health System take patients of ages 16 and up with younger patients referred to the City of Houston's dental clinics.

 A 2012 Kinder Institute report found that Greater Houston was the most ethnically diverse metropolitan area in the United States.

-As of 2012, the Muslim community in Houston was the largest in Texas and the Southern United States and made up an estimated 1.2% of Houston's population.
+As of 2012, Houston had a large and diverse Muslim community, the largest in Texas and the Southern United States.
+It was estimated that Muslims made up 1.2% of Houston's population.

-In October 2013, the Grand Prix of Houston, an IndyCar Series auto race, was held on a 1.7-mile temporary street circuit in NRG Park, using a tweaked version of the 2006–2007 course.
+In October 2013, the Grand Prix of Houston, an annual IndyCar Series auto race, was held on a 1.7-mile temporary street circuit in NRG Park using a tweaked version of the 2006–2007 course.

 According to the 2013 American Community Survey, the average work commute in Houston (city) takes 26.3 minutes.

-As of 2013, a freshman council member who won a position can serve up to two additional terms under the previous term limit law.
+In 2013 a freshman council member won a position and can serve up to two additional terms under the previous term limit law.

 In 2013, Father John Whiteford estimated that there were about 6,000-9,000 Eastern Orthodox Christians in Houston.

-In 2013, Houston was identified as the number one U.S. city for job creation by the U.S. Bureau of Statistics, after regaining all jobs lost in the preceding economic downturn and adding more than two jobs for every one lost.
+In 2013, Houston was identified as the number one U.S. city for job creation by the U.S. Bureau of Statistics.

-In 2013, the Toyota Center featured the largest screen for an indoor arena in the United States to coincide with the arena's hosting of the NBA All-Star Game.
+In 2013, Toyota Center built the largest screen for an indoor arena in the United States to coincide with hosting the NBA All-Star Game.

-In 2014, a Pew Research Center study found that 73% of Houston area residents identified as Christian, with approximately 50% being Protestant and 19% Roman Catholic.
-20% claimed no religious affiliation.
-Other religions accounted for about 7% of the population.
+In 2014, a Pew Research Center study found that 73% of the Houston area population identified as Christian, with about 50% Protestant and 19% Roman Catholic.
+Approximately 20% claimed no religious affiliation, and about 7% identified with other religions.

-In 2014, of the irreligious community in Houston, 16% practiced nothing in particular, 3% were agnostic, and 2% were atheist.
+In 2014, of Houston's irreligious community, 16% practiced nothing in particular, 3% were agnostic, and 2% were atheist.

-As the result of a 2015 referendum in Houston, a mayor is elected for a four-year term and can be elected to as many as two consecutive terms.
+As a result of a 2015 referendum in Houston, a mayor is elected for a four-year term and can be elected to as many as two consecutive terms.

 Houston's median gross rent from 2015 to 2019 was $1,041.